codehsbooks/apjava/Algorithms-and-Recursion/what-is-an-algorithm.md

     3.5
     3.5

 Though the results are the same, there are some important differences.
-And take a look at the `findAverageC` method--it's doing way more work than the other algorithms!
+And take a look at the `findAverageC` method.
+It finds the correct solution, but it's doing way more work than the other algorithms!
+As the programs you write solve bigger and bigger problems, it becomes more important to compare the speed and efficiency of different algorithms.